The Happytime Murders: Plot

-Phil hides at Edwards's apartment and they discover that former Happytime Gang member Goofer has apparently overdosed and drowned.
-They go to the house of the two remaining Happytime Gang members, Ezra and Cara, only to find their mangled bodies.
+Phil hides at Edwards's apartment and they discover that former Happytime cast-member Goofer has apparently overdosed and drowned.
+They go to the house of the two remaining Happytime cast-members Ezra and Cara only to find their mangled bodies.
 The FBI arrives and detains Phil and Edwards.
 Phil is shown Sandra in an interrogation room.
 She reveals that she and Jenny are married and claims that Phil killed Jenny and the others to keep Sandra for himself.

 Edwards is suspended from duty and enlists Bubbles for help exonerating Phil.
 They break into Sandra's home and discover a hidden room containing plans for the deaths of the Happytime Gang stars and a frameup of Phil.
-Edwards notices a picture of the puppet Phil accidentally shot years ago, and realizes that Sandra is the daughter of the man he accidentally shot and is out for revenge against Phil.
-Bubbles sets off a booby trap, which ignites a fire destroying all the evidence.
-Afterwards, Edwards breaks Phil out of jail to stop Sandra.
+Edwards notices a picture of the puppet Phil accidentally shot years ago, and realizes that Sandra is the daughter of the man he accidentally shot and is seeking revenge against Phil.
+Bubbles triggers a booby trap, which ignites a fire destroying all the evidence.
+Afterwards, Edwards breaks Phil out of jail so they can stop Sandra.

 Phil and Edwards race to the airport, where Sandra is planning to escape with the sitcom's royalty money.
 Phil apologizes for killing her father, saying it has haunted him all the years since and asks why the Happytime Gang stars had to die when the blame was his alone.
 Sandra says she wanted Phil to suffer as payback.
-It is revealed that Jenny is alive, having faked her death, and is in cahoots with Sandra, but Sandra knocks Jenny out to take the money for herself after Phil reveals her true history.
-Sandra holds Edwards at gunpoint, putting her and Phil in the same position as twelve years before.
-Phil takes his shot and does not miss this time, killing Sandra.
+It is revealed that Jenny is alive, having faked her death, and is in cahoots with Sandra.
+After Phil reveals Sandra's true history, Sandra knocks Jenny out to take the money for herself.
+Sandra holds Edwards at gunpoint, putting Edwards and Phil in the same position as twelve years before.
+Phil takes a shot, not missing this time, and killing Sandra.

-Edwards's police superior Banning arrives to congratulate Phil and Edwards on cracking the case.
+Edwards's police superior Banning arrives to congratulate Phil and Edwards on solving the case.
 He restores Edwards to active duty and convinces the mayor to lift the ban on puppet cops, welcoming Phil back on the force.
-Phil asks Bubbles out on a date, which she accepts.
+Phil asks Bubbles on a date, which she accepts.